Financial planning designations

 Someone who has passed advanced courses in financial planning and wealth accumulation granted by The Financial Advisors Association of Canada (Advocis).

-CIM – Canadian Investment Manager
+CIM – Chartered Investment Manager

 Someone who deals in portfolio and wealth management.
 It is a title granted by the Canadian Securities Institute.

 One who has passed exams given by The Financial Advisors Association of Canada and who has been determined to be a financial planner with advanced knowledge in life and health insurance† and employee benefits.

 One who has earned this designation through the requisite courses and exams has been proven to demonstrate a solid understanding of the health, social and financial aspects of aging.

 EPC – Elder Planning Counselor

 The Elder Planning Counselor designation program was designed by Canadians specifically for Canadian professionals who work with elders, people aged 55 and older.
 The EPC plays a very important part in dealing with elders in a financial, social, community or health field.

 FCSI – Fellow of the Canadian Securities Institute

 A designation awarded by the Canadian Securities Institute (CSI).
 To obtain the FCSI designation, students need a minimum of five years’ experience in the financial services industry and complete CSI's FMA™, CIM®, or DMS™ designations, Conduct & Practices Handbook Course, the Partners, Directors and Seniors Officers Exam or the Branch Managers Course, one additional course and an ethics case study or seminar.